webgptorg/book/BLUEPRINT.md

 → {article}
 ```

-Each part of the book defines one of 3 circles:
+Each part of the book defines one of three circles:

 ## **1. What:** Workflows, Tasks and Parameters